kosperera/articles/2020-05-01-dev-env-as-a-container.md

 > **Note**
 >
-> [Docker Dev CLI][docker-dev-cli-commands] plug is handy if you would want to stick to the Terminal.
+> [Docker Dev CLI][docker-dev-cli-commands] is handy if you would want to stick to the Terminal.
 Use [Docker Desktop, if not the browser extension, to create and launch dev environments][docker-dev-launch-dev-envs] otherwise.

 [docker-dev-cli-commands]: https://docs.docker.com/desktop/dev-environments/dev-cli/
 [docker-dev-launch-dev-envs]: https://docs.docker.com/desktop/dev-environments/create-dev-env/